About

 Commodities, such as water, oxygen, propellant, and metals, that are in various strategic orbits, and procured from:

 • Lunar Surface: Commodities extracted and transported to orbits like L1, GEO, even LEO.
 Shifts in G7 Nations’ space policy has been to the Moon, private space companies are competing to fulfill key roles, meaning new activity will require more commodities sourced from commercial providers.
+The ongoing evolution of In-situ Resources Utilization (the use of resources on the Moon to support bases and infrastructure) technology will lead to a supply of commodities (like Oxygen and Metals extracted from Lunar regolith) available on the Moon that can be forwarded to space assets.

 • Space Resources: Asteroid Mining, Near Earth Objects extraction operations, where commodities are then transported to orbiting depots or direct to customer locations.